A review of Johnson Lodge in Manali, Himachal Pradesh

-I really liked their well stocked bar, but as I don’t drink alcohol, my interest was purely pious related to photography.
-In night the corridors etc. give impression of an underground labyrinth where some sinister plot must have unfolded as if you are in a Shakespearean play.
+I really liked their well-stocked bar, but as I don’t drink alcohol, my interest was purely pious related to photography.
+In the night the corridors etc. give the impression of an underground labyrinth where some sinister plot must have unfolded as if you are in a Shakespearean play.

 But during the day the hotel comes to its full glory with a snow-capped peak greeting you as you open your curtain in the morning as you contemplate what to have for breakfast.Don’t do the mistake of ordering Aloo Paranthas as I did, no don’t get me wrong there is nothing wrong with the Parathas, except for the fact they look as if they were raised on a diet of Aloo Parathas, looking at their enormous size.
 It took 2 of us to send the giant Aloo Parathas on their heavenly abode.
 Burp!

-But the best food at Johnson Lodge is European, specially Italian and we tried Pastas, lasagna and ended up polishing the plate every single time.
-The service at the hotel is a bit slow, but just enough to build your appetite while you wait for your food to arrive, before you start screaming at the people who serve you.
+But the best food at Johnson Lodge is European, especially Italian and we tried Pasta, lasagna and ended up polishing the plate every single time.
+The service at the hotel is a bit slow but just enough to build your appetite while you wait for your food to arrive before you start screaming at the people who serve you.
 (Never a good idea or behavior)

-What I did not like: For some reason the hotel plays loud music in the evenings and caters to Bhangra loving crowd, totally killing the European Castle ambience.
-Well you got to do business and in off season like August it is the Bhangra Brigade from fertile plains of Punjab and sweltering Delhi that keeps the cash register ringing.
-But just to clarify the the guests at Johnson Lodge were a mix of both desi looking for a family vacation as well as expats coming for their share of Incredible India.
+What I did not like: For some reason the hotel plays loud music in the evenings and caters to Bhangra loving crowd, totally killing the European Castle ambiance.
+Well, you got to do business and in off season like August, it is the Bhangra Brigade from fertile plains of Punjab and sweltering Delhi that keeps the cash register ringing.
+But just to clarify the guests at Johnson Lodge were a mix of both desi looking for a family vacation as well as expats coming for their share of Incredible India.

 Stay at Johnson Lodge Manali if you are looking at a slightly different kind of hotel that offers good food, tastefully done rooms and is not your typical hill station hotel but has a charm of its own inviting you to stay in the rooms or the villas in a quiet yet accessible part of Manali